Skip to content

 Files Connect as the bridge

-Files Connect is the ideal solution when a customer has an established external DMS and wants to surface those documents in Salesforce without migration.
-It avoids duplicate storage costs and preserves the DMS’s collaboration features while giving Salesforce users visibility.
+Files Connect works best when a customer has an established external DMS and wants those documents visible in Salesforce without migration.
+No duplicate storage costs, the DMS collaboration features stay intact, and Salesforce users get visibility.

 Files Connect Limitations